 The Boswellia or Frankincense neglecta resin of commerce is generally accepted as a dark, granular, blackish mass with a rich familiar Frankincense fragrance and a note of sweet Fir trees. l was convinced no tree could produce 2 resins so different in appearance.
 If I hadn't seen it with my own eyes in Northern Kenya I would still be sceptical.

-Initial injury to the tree generates a clear oleoresin which hardens translucent and light golden in colour.
+The initial injury to the tree generates a clear oleoresin that hardens translucent and light golden.
 (The Thurimel).
 Subsequently, the tree creates traumatic resin ducts as do our Northern Spruce and Pines.
-These ducts generate a therapeutic compound called “Callus Resin” that acts as a bandage and promotes the growth of protective tissue that heals the wounds, creates “scar tissue” and isolates healthy tissue from diseased.
+These ducts generate a therapeutic compound called "Callus Resin" that acts as a bandage and promotes the growth of protective tissue that heals the wounds, creates "scar tissue" and isolates healthy tissue from diseased.
 I assume, that the presence of different chemical compounds lends a different fragrance profile to each of these oleoresins.
 This fragrant black granular oleoresin is the Frankincense neglecta of commerce that we are familiar with.

 In Northern Kenya, the Samburu women pick it off the trees in small tears which melt together in the 30-40 degree heat that accompanies most days in the bush.
 For this reason, it is usually purchased as a lump and aggregate shaped by the bags the women collect it in.

-As all its brothers, Frankincense Neglecta is ruled by the Sun from an astrological point of view.
-It is calming and strengthening to both mind and heart, aids in meditation and concentration and is thought to act as an aphrodisiac.
+Like all its brothers, Frankincense Neglecta is ruled by the Sun from an astrological point of view.
+It is calming and strengthens both mind and heart, aids in meditation and concentration and is thought to act as an aphrodisiac.
+Dan

 This is a collection of aromatic materials mentioned in the Old & New Testaments and in ancient Egyptian texts.
 I often get asked to translate biblical plant names and source the materials they mention.
 They are all here in this collection.